Roadmap to Carbon Neutrality

 NSG Group announced a commitment to achieve carbon neutrality by 2050 as part of the FY2022/3 financial results presentation to the Tokyo Stock Exchange (May 2022).
 This target is aligned to numerous stakeholder requests throughout the NSG value chain.
 The target covers all scopes of NSG GHG emissions with no exclusions.
 This target replaces the original vision that NSG had published for net zero as part of the FY2021/3 financial results presentation (May 2021).

-The first key milestone towards carbon neutrality will be the delivery of the NSG Group RP24 targets by the end of FY2024 (April 2024).
+The first key milestone towards carbon neutrality was the achievement of the NSG Group RP24 targets at the end of FY2024 (April 2024).
 The second key milestone will be the achievement of the verified SBT in 2030.
 We expect to publish further SBTi commitments over the coming years, to establish further milestones for absolute emission reductions.
-These absolute target reduction milestones will align to future NSG Group transformation project timescales, effectively a rolling 4 year plan of milestone targets.
+These absolute target reduction milestones will align to future NSG Group project timescales, for example within the new Medium Term plan activities and objectives, effectively a rolling 3 year plan of milestone targets.

 *SBTi is a partnership between CDP (former Carbon Disclosure Project), UN Global Compact, WRI (World Resources Institute) and WWF (World Wildlife Fund), which helps companies set the science-based goals for reducing GHG emissions to prevent the impact of climate change.